-ELEMENTS OF A CLIMATE NEUTRALITY DEFINITION RECOMMENDED APPROACH regulations for compensation (refer to the following four lines).
+ELEMENTS OF A CLIMATE NEUTRALITY DEFINITION RECOMMENDED APPROACH emissions with a suggested upper limit of residual emissions (20%) and compulsory offsetting of any remaining emissions, along with regulations for compensation (refer to the following four lines).
 Offsetting - type and location Offsetting is only possible for emissions that are very difficult or impossible to mitigate (i.e., for residual emissions).
-Eligibility is limited depending on project types (e.g., projects within the country/EU, and with high additionality, and high cobenefits).
-GHG emission removal (within the territory) Pilot projects on carbon capture and storage are allowed, e.g., to account for negative emissions through greenhouse gas removal to tackle residual emissions.
-Only applications that result in the permanent sequestration of the CO2 (e.g., injected into geological structures) will be permitted.
+Eligibility is limited depending on project types (e.g., projects within the country/EU, and with high additionality, and high co- benefits).
+Pilot projects on carbon capture and storage are allowed, e.g., to GHG emission removal account for negative emissions through greenhouse gas removal to tackle residual emissions. (within the territory) Only applications that result in the permanent sequestration of the CO2 (e.g., injected into geological structures) will be permitted.
 Sinks Allowed to account for negative emissions through the enlargement or enhancement of natural sinks within the territory to address residual emissions (taking into account all changes in the carbon stock).
 Certified renewable energy purchases (Renewable energy credits) Allowed for the reflection of certified renewable energy purchases in the calculation of the local emission factor to address Scope 2 emissions.
 Local Emission Factors The use of locally estimated Emission Factors (EF) for electricity and heat is permitted, but double-counting through dynamic national/regional EFs must be avoided.
 5 Reflect grid decarbonisation Change Emission Factor over the years (reflecting changes in the national/regional/local mix) (double-counting through locally weighted EF has to be avoided).
-Other methodological Biomass: Zero emission factor is applicable only when
+Other Biomass: Zero emission factor is applicable only when